psh4607/ho4607/README.md

 ### Hello World! :earth_asia:

 I'm a student Web Developer.
 I'm currently working on Back-end development.
-And, eventually, I want to work on Full stack.
+And, eventually, I want to work on full stack.
 From Assembly to Verilog to JavaScript, I constantly strive to gain diverse experiences in various fields of programming.